PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 name, the old and new complete owner ASTs are identical.
 This move is not a source-line limit and does not broaden the indexed owner.

+### Dual-pre-Add to single-post adapter recovery

+`passes/dual_pre_add_layout.py` owns the former 166-line late helper.
+It preserves the strict two-exclusive-input-adapter contract, public Add/output guards, existing inverse-post rejection, NHWC Add metadata, quantization cloning, one inserted NCHW compatibility adapter, fixed-point order, unconditional prune boundary, and statistic.
+The lowerer retains a one-call private wrapper at the unchanged single late production position.
+The complete old and new owner ASTs are identical after function-name normalization.

+The historical fixed permutation name is deliberately unchanged.
+An existing `__nhwc_to_nchw_perm_rank4__` tensor is not yet validated for dtype, payload, producer, or graph visibility; that latent collision risk requires a separate semantic hardening checkpoint rather than being folded into this ownership move.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current